Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-Quaternary Ecology, Evolution, and Biogeography is an introduction on the study of the ecological and evolutionary processes that have shaped our present biosphere under the influence of glacial-interglacial cycles.
-Written by a renowned ecologist with paleoecological expertise, the book reviews the climactic changes that have occurred during the last million years, along with the responses of organisms and ecosystems.
-The book offers an understanding of the evolutionary origin of extant biodiversity, its biogeographical patterns, and the composition of modern ecological communities.
+Quaternary Ecology, Evolution, and Biogeography offers an introduction to the study of the ecological and evolutionary processes that have shaped our present biosphere under the influence of glacial-interglacial cycles.
+Written by an ecologist with paleoecological expertise, this book reviews the climactic changes that have occurred during the last 2.6 million years, along with the responses of organisms and ecosystems.
+It offers an understanding of the evolutionary origin of extant biodiversity, its biogeographical patterns, and the composition of modern ecological communities.
 In addition, it explores human evolution and the influence of our activities on the biosphere, especially in the last millennia.

-The valuable resource is intended for a wide audience, including researchers and students in natural sciences.
-It offers the latest information on how studying the past can contribute to our understanding of present climate issues for a better future.
+This book offers the latest information on how studying the past can contribute to our understanding of present climate issues for a better future, and is an ideal resource for researchers and students in the natural sciences.

 - Includes the latest developments in genomics and their relevance within Quaternary evolution